jcqiao/Javascript_learning/interviews/React/React.md

 useEffect expects its callback to return a cleanup function or undefined.
 Cleanup functions are used to handle things like unsubscribing from an event or canceling a timer when the component unmounts or the effect re-runs.

 An async function, on the other hand, always returns a promise, even if you don't explicitly return one.
 Promises are not functions and cannot be used as cleanup logic.
 React would not know how to handle the promise as a return value, which is why it disallows the use of async functions directly in useEffect.

+## What's the best solution to handle State Management in React and why?

+The best solution for state management in React really depends on the type of state you're working with and the requirements of your app.
+From my experience, I manage state differently based on its purpose:

+Backend data: I usually keep backend data in the local component state if it’s only used by that component.
+If it needs to be shared between two or three components, I lift it up to a common parent.
+Yes, this might involve some prop drilling, but for small-scale data sharing, it’s manageable and keeps things simple.

+Authentication state: Authentication needs to be globally accessible since many components might rely on user information or permissions.
+For this, I find React Context to be a great solution because it can broadcast state across the entire component tree effectively.

+Global settings or complex state transitions: If you have non-trivial state transitions, like handling user settings that impact multiple parts of the app (e.g., a premium user vs. a standard user), you might need something more robust.
+In such cases, I use a state management library like Redux or Recoil, or even a state machine, depending on the complexity.
+These tools are excellent for handling global states with clear and predictable state transitions.

+So, my approach is to distribute state management based on the type of data and its scope, which keeps the app organized and efficient.